Find Affordable College Courses

 88% Racial-Ethnic Minorities*

 Lehman College is the 18th most popular school in the nation for students seeking a master's degree in child development.
 Each year, around 15,000 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $6,930 per year, while in-state graduate students, on average, pay $11,090 per year.
-For the 2020-2021 academic year, 43 master's degrees were handed out to child development majors at Lehman.
-Of these students, 91% were women and 88% were members of underrepresented racial-ethnic groups.
+During the most recent year for which we have data, 43 people received their master's degree in child development from Lehman.
+Around 88% of these students were from an underrepresented racial-ethnic group, and 97% were women.

 42 Yearly Graduations

 University of Colorado Denver/Anschutz Medical Campus is the 19th most popular school in the nation for students seeking a master's degree in child development.
 Roughly 24,700 attend the school each year.
-The average in-state tuition for full-time undergraduates is $8,160 per year, while in-state graduate students, on average, pay $6,984 per year.
-During the 2020-2021 academic year, 42 people received their master's degree in child development from CU Anschutz.
-About 95% of this group were women, and 29% were students from an underrepresented racial-ethnic group.
+The average in-state tuition for full-time undergraduates is $9,096 per year, while in-state graduate students, on average, pay $8,100 per year.
+During the most recent year for which we have data, 42 people received their master's degree in child development from CU Anschutz.
+About 99% of this group were women, and 20% were students from an underrepresented racial-ethnic group.

 #19